** Yes, you CAN get efficient, secure windows on a budget. **

-Better Windows on a Budget
+1. How Can I Get Better Windows on a Budget?

-The price of a standard Weatherbeater window includes the complete cost of installation, with no hidden fees or surprises, Lincon adds.
-They’re a great option for those with a lower budget.
+“The price of a standard window includes the complete cost of installation, with no hidden fees or surprises,” Lincon says.
+“They’re a great lower-cost option.”

 Every homeowner (and the planet) could stand to be more energy efficient.
-All Weatherbeater windows are Energy Star-certified to make your home as efficient and cost-effective as possible.
+Lincon says, “All windows meet all ENERGY STAR® requirements across the US.”
+With all windows from Sears being Energy Star-certified, buying windows for your home will be as efficient and cost-effective as possible.